 Finally, ensure your PCC Treasurer and Gift Aid Secretary are aware of how and when online donations will reach your church bank account.
 Similarly, that they know how gift aid will be claimed on them.
 This process is different for different providers so it’s worth checking carefully.
 The Parish Giving website Good Governance Guide provides a common sense approach to issues arising from online giving in all forms.

 Before the Coronavirus Pandemic, many parishes had introduced contactless giving.
-Whilst contactless technology has not been of use whilst our church buildings have been closed for worship, it will be increasingly important when we are able to return .
+Whilst contactless technology has not been of use whilst our church buildings have been closed for worship, it will be increasingly important in the future.

 There are three types of terminal:

-1) A termninal that needs to be paried with a mobile phone and therefore needs constant supervision by a person
+1) A terminal that needs to be paried with a mobile phone and therefore needs constant supervision by a person.
+This usually requires wifi connection but 4G is usually sufficient some of these terminals retain the donations in a non 4G areas and download when reconnected to wifi/4G.

 2) A stand alone terminal that can be left unattended.
-These tend to be more expensive
+These tend to be more expensive.
+These need wifi /4G/ ethernet connection

 3) A unit that can be passed around with the collection plate or bag.
-These require donors to download an app on their phone.
+These sometimes require donors to download an app on their phone.
+But most act as a fixed figure donation as a contactless payments ( you can set 4 to 6 fixed figures )

-The Church of England Parish Buying Scheme has negotiated deals with some suppliers.Access these deals here
+The Church of England Parish Buying Scheme can be accessed here

 Gift Aid is an important source of income for many of our churches and can increase the amount of donations and regular giving by 25%.
 To benefit from Gift Aid your church will need to register with HMRC.